hvbr1s/fordefi-jito-meteora/README.md

    FORDEFI_SOLANA_ADDRESS=your_solana_vault_address
    QUICKNODE_MAINNET_KEY=your_rpc_access_token
    ```
-5. Place your API Signer's `.pem` private key file in the `/secret` directory in the root folder.
+5. Place your API Signer's `.pem` private key file in the `/secret` directory at the root of this project.
+6. Create an empty `txs` directory at the root of this project.

 ## Configuration for Meteora operations: